-Celiac disease is an autoimmune disease of the small intestine.
-An autoimmune disease is a condition in which your body "overreacts" to substances or tissues that are normally present.
-In the case of celiac disease, the body cannot tolerate gluten – a protein found in wheat, barley and rye and, by extension, in a wide variety of everyday foods.
+Celiac disease is a hereditary autoimmune disease – a condition in which your body overreacts to substances or tissues that are normally present.
+In the case of celiac disease, the body cannot tolerate gluten – a protein found in wheat, barley, rye and a host of other foods.
+The condition damages the small intestine.

 How do I manage Celiac Disease?